intel-iot-devkit/how-to-code-samples/robot-arm/javascript/README.md

 ![](./../../images/js/xdk-run.png)

 Click the **Run** icon at the bottom of Intel® XDK IoT Edition.
-This runs the code on Intel® Edison.
+This runs the code on Intel® Edison board.

 ![](./../../images/js/xdk-upload-run.png)

 If you made changes to the code, click **Upload and Run**.
-This runs the latest code with your changes on Intel® Edison.
+This runs the latest code with your changes on Intel® Edison board.

 ![](./../../images/js/robot-arm-output.png)